TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 .. index:: single: true

-By default, an object is considered true unless its class defines either a :meth:`__bool__` method that returns ``False`` or a :meth:`__len__` method that returns zero, when called with the object.
+By default, an object is considered true unless its kundi defines either a :meth:`__bool__` method that returns ``False`` or a :meth:`__len__` method that returns zero, when called with the object.
 [1]_  Here are most of the built-in objects considered false: